STAND. COM. REP. NO. 2329

 State of Hawaii

-Your Committee on Transportation and Energy, to which was referred S.B.
-No. 2935 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 3099 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from Hawaii Energy, Natural Resources Defense Council, Blue Planet Foundation, and two individuals.
-Your Committee received testimony in opposition to this measure from the Department of Commerce and Consumer Affairs and Association of Home Appliance Manufacturers.
+Your Committee received testimony in support of this measure from the Hawaii Government Employees Association, AFSME Local 152, AFL-CIO; Society of Hawaiian Archaeology; and three individuals.
+Testimony in opposition to this measure was submitted by the Department of Human Resources Development, Department of Commerce and Consumer Affairs, and Department of Land and Natural Resources.

 (3) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2935, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2935, S.D.
-1, and be referred to your Committee on Commerce, Consumer Protection, and Health.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 3099, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 3099, S.D.
+1, and be referred to the Committee on Ways and Means.